vwellmo57/Engineering_4_Notebook/README.md

 - Connecting via SSH is simple (not always easy).
 - The pi's ip seems to be static or at least does not change every reboot.
 - I really don't want to be a network engineer.
+## I2C
+### Description
+In this assignment, we printed accelerometer data on a display.
+### How
+I primarily used the tutorial Shields had on the page, it was very good and got me 90% of the way to working hardware.
+I had one issue that gave me lots of grief.
+I'm not sure what cause it but I could never get shapes.py to run without errors, I think I uncommented/left something commented that I should not have but it would never run.
+Eventually I used Gram Lenard's code and it worked first try.
+I belive this is because his code was slimmed down and only had what we needed for our rig.
+Regadless there would have been a lot more head scratching if he hadn't posted his code.
+### Lessons(s) Learned
+- The Pi can throw errors if wiring is wrong so checking wiring is something I have to do now even with code errors.
+- These displays seems to be tricky regardless of language or other hardware.